 They also note that students may initially resist the change to their learning expectations.

 Underlying the success of formative assessment is a belief in the untapped potential of students to learn once the cognitive difficulties and any loss of self-confidence have been recognized and dealt with.

 Assessment as learning is about how learning happens and involves students reflecting on their own learning and making adjustments so that they achieve deeper understanding.
 It is a process of metacognition.

-In a recent white paper the Manitoba Ministry of Education describes two dimensions of metacognition, Knowledge of Cognition and Regulation of Cognition.
+This paper describes Knowledge of Cognition and Regulation of Cognition.
 The first includes: